QuantEcon/lecture-source-py/rst_files/classical_filtering.rst

 The last row of :math:`L^{-1}` gives the approximate Wold moving average coefficients

-This method can readily be generalized to multivariate systems.
+This method can readily be generalized to multivariate systems